Emmyakh/Home-Soc-Lab/Level-5-Detection-Engineering/README.md

 ## Screenshots

-See `/screenshots/` folder for evidence.
+See `screenshots` folder for evidence.